 3. Increases Employee Retention by 50% for the long term making them a loyal contributor to the company.
 It further reduces the headache of the company on employee hiring costs as well.

 4. Creates a sense of Purpose among employees by letting them know that all the employees are working towards the same goal.

-What are the Types of Employee Rewards and Recognition?
+Types of Rewards and Recognition for Employees

 A. Types of Employee Rewards